-Bendits come in 3, 6, 9, 10 foot lengths and Series 'B' come in 3, 6, 9, and 20 foot lengths.
+Series A Bendits come in 3, 6, 9, 10 foot lengths and Series 'B' come in 3, 6, 9, and 20 foot lengths.
 The reason for this is, for some projects the 3 foot will meet or exceed the length of the desired bend while longer lengths allow the Bendit to be inserted further into longer lengths of pipe so the full bend can be achieved.

 PVC Bendits come with 30 day return for full refund minus shipping and with 1 year limited parts and labor warranty.
 If your PVC Bendit fails simply contact us and we will work with you to have it repaired or replaced.

 PVC Bendits are not the cheapest bending tools and certainly not the most expensive either.
-One expense is for Canadian-U.S. Safety Testing and approval.
+One expense is for 'CSA' Canadian-U.S. Safety Testing and approval.
 CSA is a National Regulatory Testing Laboratory "NRLT" similar to UL.
 The cost of obtaining the 'CSA Listing' is very significant for a product like this... over $15,000.
-In addition to the initial fee for testing to ensure the product meets or exceeds CSA Standards, CSA charges an annual listing fee of over $4,000 and $925 a quarter factory inspection fee.
+In addition to the initial fee for testing to ensure the product meets or exceeds CSA Standards, CSA charges an annual listing fee of over $4,000 and $975 a quarter factory inspection fee.
 Our insurance company requires listing by an NRTL.
 It is your safety that we are concerned with and that is why this product is listed with CSA.